RKA Info

 Introduction

-When I started investing back in 2018, I only knew one word — mutual funds.
-Every ad said, “Mutual fund investments are subject to market risks…” and I thought that’s the only way to invest in the stock market without stress.
+ETF vs Mutual Fund — this was something I didn’t understand when I started investing in 2018.
+At that time, I only knew about mutual funds.
+Every advertisement said, “Mutual fund investments are subject to market risks,” and I assumed mutual funds were the only safe way to enter the stock market.

 What Is an ETF (Exchange Traded Fund) ?